 Fighting rampant online abuse, malware, phishing and other cybersecurity issues requires the coordinated efforts of many across the globe.
-M3AAWG always has had a global footprint with its membership (insert link) of multinational corporations, technical advisors and industry collaborators.
+M3AAWG always has had a global footprint with its membership of multinational corporations, technical advisors and industry collaborators.

 As attacks and threats escalate, M3AAWG has accelerated its collaboration approach with a new partner engagement framework announced at the group’s 56th general meeting in October 2022.
 This framework centers on the group’s recently announced focus areas to guide the work of the organization to address current and emerging security issues and threats.

 At the core of the partner engagement strategy is aligning M3AAWG’s core competencies and knowledge with the geographic and subject matter expertise in industry groups around the world.
 These groups currently include:

 APWG.org (Anti-Phishing Working Group)

 FIRST (Forum of Incident Response and Security Teams)

 i2Coalition (Internet Infrastructure Coalition)

 LACNIC (Latin America and Caribbean Network Information Center)